hartwigmedical/hmftools/bachelor/README.md

 ### Pathogenicity

-Pathogenicity is determined primarily from Clinvar, or may be set or overriden via a configured blacklist or whitelist.
+Pathogenicity is determined primarily from ClinVar, or may be set or overriden via a configured blacklist or whitelist.

 Permitted values are: